 - Cost segregation studies are used to accelerate the depreciation of commercial buildings, in an effort to free up cash flow.

-- If you choose to undergo a cost segregation study, your company can lower its taxable income, thus saving you money!
+- A cost segregation study can result in lower taxable income, thus saving you money!

 - There are four structural components taken into consideration during cost segregation: personal property, land improvements, buildings/structures, and land.